mitchchn/FunWithPanels/README.md

 ```

-- **Class swizzling* is both a bit simpler and potentially more invasive.
+- **Class swizzling** is both a bit simpler and potentially more invasive.
 It converts the panel window to our own subclass with overriden properties.
-No other windows are affected and no associated object is required, but if our window was originally a different subclass of NSWindow, it may run into trouble.
+No other windows are affected and no associated object is required, but our window may run into trouble if it was originally a different subclass of NSWindow.

 ```swift
 class NonactivatingWindow: NSWindow {